The PhD degree is our flagship program for sub-specialty physicians, leading to both clinical board eligibility in a medical discipline and the PhD.

 Comprehensive Examination

 Taken after successfully completing the core coursework.
-It is a 4-hour, in-person, open-notes exam that is distributed at the end of 4th term.
-One re-take of the exam is allowable; if the exam is not passed on the second attempt, the student will be removed from the program.
+It is a 4-hour, in-person, open-notes exam distributed at the end of the 4th term.

 Preliminary Oral Examination